Student-centric advice and objective recommendations

 The main Jesuit values are:

 Before you begin writing, think about what those values mean to you.
-What career are you pursuing?
-What part does the university play in helping you get there?
+How do they relate to nursing?
+How can you inform you nursing practice to reflect these values?
 To begin drafting, focus on an aspect of the university’s mission in order to form a relevant connection to the University (remember it’s important to focus with that 200 word limit!)

 USFCA’s mission statement presents the Latin phrase “cura personalis,” which means “care for the whole person.”
 Applicants could use this phrase to tie together their goals for their future and reasons for applying.
 For example, if you plan to go into teaching, you will commit to cura personalis to best serve your students.